-Outcomes are discussed in terms of:

-- Outcomes of the collaborative process on stakeholders' efforts related to MPOX. - MSM versus the general public's awareness, knowledge and behaviour related to MPOX.
+- 3. Outcomes of the collaborative process and the MPOX campaign Outcomes are discussed in terms of: - 1.
+Outcomes of the collaborative process on stakeholders' efforts related to MPOX. - MSM versus the general public's awareness, knowledge and behaviour related to MPOX.